eslam3kl/SQLiDetector/README.md

 It's very simple, just organize your steps as following
 1. Use your subdomain grabber script or tools.
 2. Use your links and URLs tools to greb all waybackurls.
+3. Use URO tool to filter tham and reduce the noise.
+4. Grep to get all the links that contain paramters only.
+You can use Grep or GF tool.
-3. Pass the waybackurls file to the tool and it will test them.
+5. Pass the final URLs file to the tool and it will test them.
 ```
 python3 sqli_detector.py <waybackurls_file.txt>
 ```